Investing in Guangdong – Preferential Tax Policies in Hengqin New Area, Zhuhai

 Drawing from the experience of other regions with preferential tax policies, such as the Hainan Free Trade Port, authorities are relatively strict when it comes to evaluating whether a company has a substantial presence in the region in order to be eligible for the benefits.
 Companies are therefore advised to begin documenting the requisite information on operations, personnel, accounting, property, and other factors that may help to prove their presence in the zone at the earliest time possible.

 The application period for the 2021 preferential IIT policies was February 2022, and the application period for 2022 – expected to open in early 2023 – is yet to be announced.
-The full application requirements for 2021 can be downloaded here (in Chinese).
+For the talent eligibility requirements, see our article here.
 The updated requirements for the 2022 application are yet to be released.